9 Natural and Effective Tips for Taking Care of Your Teeth

-You should start a treatment with all of these factors in mind.
-As a result, you can get deep and visible results in very little time.
-And, you can prevent dental and mouth diseases in the long run.
+You should start a treatment program with all of these factors in mind.
+You may be able to get deep and visible results in very little time.
+What’s more, you can prevent dental and mouth diseases in the long run.

 1. Avoid sugar

 Everyone knows that white sugar has harmful effects on both your health and your teeth.
-However, you should know its effects well so you’re more willing to completely remove it from your diet.
+However, you should know its effects well so you’re more motivated eat as little as possible.

 Your body needs calcium to assimilate white sugar.
 Because of this, it robs this mineral from places this mineral is present.
-For instance, these places include your teeth and bones.
+This includes your teeth and bones, for instance.

 Also, sugar makes your body more acidic.
 Specifically, it makes your mouth more acidic.
 This makes you predisposed to suffer from all kinds of dental diseases.

 2. Fight acidity